Information about the Graduate Diploma in Second Language Teaching (GDipSLT) is presented separately.

 This study option is available to candidates who hold a BA degree with a major in Linguistics.
 The Postgraduate Diploma may be taken in one year (full-time) or in more than one year (part-time).

-Further information about the Postgraduate Diploma in Arts Subjects (PGDipArts) at the University of Otago is available at http://www.otago.ac.nz/courses/qualifications/pgdiparts.html.
+View further information about the Postgraduate Diploma in Arts Subjects (PGDipArts)

 See the information on eligibility below.
 The requirements for this PGDipArts are the same as those for the Bachelor of Arts with Honours (BA(Hons)).